srct/welcome/initial-setup-windows.md

 In order to contribute to SRCT projects, you need to install some software for both running the projects and editing code.

-# GitLab account
+# GitHub account

-If you haven't already, sign up for a GitLab account at https://git.gmu.edu/users/sign_in by clicking the "GMU Login" button in the bottom right.
-Login with your GMU info.
+If you haven't already, sign up for a GitHub account at https://github.com.

 ### SSH Keys

-To interact with GitLab, you need to upload your SSH keys.
+To interact with GitHub, you need to upload your SSH keys.
 This lets GitHub identify who you are when you try to download and push changes to projects.
-Please follow the instructions on [this page](https://git.gmu.edu/srct/welcome/blob/master/ssh-keys.md) to setup your SSH Keys.
+Please follow the instructions on [this page](https://github.com/srct/welcome/blob/master/ssh-keys.md) to setup your SSH Keys.

 # Software